Wlefils/LastFMAnalysis/README.md

 This is when I ran into a major issue.
 The above iiamge shows a glimpse of the total scrobbles for Carly Rae Jepsen during a several month time period.
 I didn't listen to CRJ in January or February of 2017 (monthID 13 and 14, respectively).
 If I created the animated bar chart with the data as it was here, CRJ would be present in December of 2016, but disappear completely for the next two months, before reappearing in March of 2017.
 That's obviously not what I was looking for.
 My solution to this involved a multi-step process:

-First, I made a list of each artist, date, and monthID inthe existing dataset and combined them to create a new dataframe.
+First, I made a list of each artist, date, and monthID in the existing dataset and combined them to create a new dataframe.
 The goal here was to make an entry for each artist for every month.
 Since my data contained 5,330 artists across 83 months, the new dataframe was comprised of 458,990 rows (5,330 * 83).

 ```R
 #  Find every artist name and all monthIDs and dates